ColeHarten/hpair-portal/README.md

 # HPAIR Delegate Portal

-This is the Harvard College Project for Asian and International Relations Delegate Portal for 2022 (and hopefully beyond), where delegates can apply to the HPAIR conferences.
+This is the Harvard College Project for Asian and International Relations Delegate Portal for 2023-2024 (and hopefully beyond), where delegates can apply to the HPAIR conferences.

-Also see the [docs](./docs/) and the [Notion onboarding page](https://www.notion.so/hpair-docs/HPAIR-Documentation-49b5e33481a94288bad010a6612dd16f) for more information.

 ## Tech stack